cocode/Book4matter/README.md

 This is a command line tool, so it's probably best for people that are comfortable with that.

+Note that this project was formerly "Kindle Pandoc Creator", so you may see references to that name, or to "kpc" surviving in the code and documentation.

 See [DESIGN.md](DESIGN.md) for the full design and rationale.